- Installation Guide for Arkime

 yum install ./elasticsearch-*.rpm

-You’ll need to update the JVM heap size in the /etc/elasticsearch/jvm.options
+You may need to update the JVM heap size in the /etc/elasticsearch/jvm.options file.

 nano /etc/elasticsearch/jvm.options